Pocketkid2/Edalize-Examples/README.md

 # Edalize Examples
-A set of examles you can use to test a Verilog/SystemVerilog FPGA project using the F4PGA (previously known as Symbiflow) toolchain through [the latest Edalize development branch from BYU](https://github.com/byuccl/edalize/tree/f4pga_flow)
+A set of examples used for testing the F4PGA backend inside the Edalize python module.
+F4PGA is an open source toolchain flow for compiling Verilog/SystemVerilog to an FPGA bitstream.
+Edalize is a python module that abstracts away logic design tools from the projects themselves, and provides backends for many existing tools and flows.
+This repository was created to aid in the development of the F4PGA flow inside edalize, and targets [the latest Edalize development branch from BYU](https://github.com/byuccl/edalize/tree/f4pga_flow).

-The goal is for each design in this repo to have an edalize script for a traditional Vivado flow, as well as two scripts for F4PGA flows (one with VPR and the other with NextPNR).
+The goal is for each design in this repo to have an edalize script for a traditional Vivado flow, as well as two scripts for F4PGA flows (one with VPR as the place and route tool and the other with NextPNR instead).

 ## Instructions
 Simply run the python script of your choice, making sure your current environment has all of the tools available (Such as vivado or f4pga)